kgingras/blog/README.md

-# The Official Blog of your boy Daniel Wilson
+# The Official Blog of Keith Gingras
 Github and Jekyll, check it out